The Archetype Crucible

 Jace caught a glimpse of dull gray and black, the strange case which the General

 had given to Jace to present to the leaders of the city.
-The elder and the
+That meant that someone

-bearded man took turns handling the metal case he had brought down from the
+the bearded man took turns handling the metal case that Jace had brought down

-mountains with him.
-It was evidently an item of great worth or great importance,
+from the mountains with him.
+It was evidently an item of great worth or great

-such he could gather from the way they spoke of it and the way that they handled
+importance, such he could gather from the way they spoke of it and the way that

-it, occasionally looking back in his direction with sometimes incredulous
+they handled it, occasionally looking back in his direction with sometimes

-expressions.
-He tried to study their lips, to read words without sound, but such
+incredulous expressions.
+He tried to study their lips, to read words without

-behind him, carefully watching Jace while standing out of the way of any sudden
+carefully watching Jace now while continuing to stand out of the way of any

-movement which Jace might be able to produce.
-A slugthrower of questionable
+sudden movement which Jace might be able to produce.

 Jace relaxed as best as he could, given his current situation.
 As a soldier in